hackoregon/getting-started/datascience/Windows-GIS-Stack-Setup/README.md

 8. Find the 'Anaconda Prompt' entry in your Windows start menu.
 Open it and enter `conda update --yes --all`.
 This will download and install the latest packages.

     ![](Screenshots/2016-11-08%2015_06_26.png)
-9. Enter `conda create -n data-science jupyter scikit-learn seaborn statsmodels django` to create the data-science Conda environment and install the packages listed in it.
+9. Enter `conda create --yes --name data-science django jupyter seaborn statsmodels scikit-learn gdal psycopg2` to create the data-science Conda environment and install the packages listed in it.
 Anaconda will add buttons to your Windows start buttons for `data-science`.

     ![](Screenshots/2016-11-08%2015_08_00.png)
 10. Enter `activate data-science` and `pip install djangorestframework` to install the Django Rest Framework.